artefactual/atom/CONTRIBUTING.md

 to see if your question has been considered in the past.

 If you are sure that the issue you have is a bug, please open an issue on GitHub.
-If not, feel welcome to open a thread in the Users Group forum.
+If not, feel welcome to open a thread in the AtoM user forum.

 The [Troubleshooting guide](https://www.accesstomemory.org/docs/latest/admin-manual/maintenance/troubleshooting/)
 contains useful tips on how to find information needed to open an issue,